 Michael C. Lynch is President of Strategic Energy and Economic Research.
 He has combined S.B.-S.M. degrees in Political Science from M.I.T., and has performed a variety of studies related to international energy matters, including forecasting of the world oil market, energy and security and corporate strategy in the energy industries, as well as analysis of oil and gas supply.
 Lynch is best known for his work in two areas: analyzing the forecasting of oil and gas markets, and studying the economics of petroleum supply.
 As part of that, he has demonstrated the source of the errors in the 1970s oil forecasts and the shortcomings in oil supply models.
 Most recently, he has been noted for his analysis of peak oil ‘modeling’ which demonstrated that it is based on flawed methods and is essentially unscientific.
 Lynch is a former Chief Energy Economist at DRI-WEFA, Inc. a leading economic consulting firm, and a past-President of the United States Association for Energy Economics.
 He was a Senior Fellow for the USAEE.
 His publications have appeared in seven languages, as well as English, and he serves on several editorial boards, including for the journal Energy Policy and Geopolitics of Energy.

-Robert P. Murphy is an economist with IER specializing in climate change.
-His research focuses on the proper discount rate to be used in cost-benefit analyses and the implications of structural uncertainty for policy solutions.
+Robert P. Murphy is a Senior Economist with IER specializing in climate change.
+His research focuses on the estimation of the "social cost of carbon," including the proper discount rate to be used in cost-benefit analyses and the implications of structural uncertainty for policy solutions.
 Murphy received his Ph.D. in economics from New York University in 2003, where he wrote his dissertation on capital and interest theory.
 After teaching at Hillsdale College for three years, he moved to the financial sector to work as an analyst for Arthur Laffer (of Laffer Curve fame).
-In addition to his role at IER, Murphy is a financial consultant, providing forecasts on interest and exchange rates, growth, and inflation.
-Murphy has written over 100 articles for the layman on free-market economics and is the author of The Politically Incorrect Guide to Capitalism (Regnery 2007).
+In addition to his role at IER, Murphy holds positions at several other free-market organizations, including Senior Fellow with the Fraser Institute, Research Fellow with the Independent Institute, and Associated Scholar with the Mises Institute.
+Murphy has written more than 100 articles for the layman on free-market economics and is the author of numerous books, including Choice: Cooperation, Enterprise, and Human Action (Independent Institute, 2015), Lessons for the Young Economist (Mises Institute, 2010), and The Politically Incorrect Guide to Capitalism (Regnery, 2007).
 He has also given numerous radio interviews and public lectures on economic topics.
-Besides employing these popular outlets, Murphy has written study guides for the economic treatises of Murray Rothbard and Ludwig von Mises, and designed a Home Study Course in Austrian School economics.
-He has also published several scholarly articles and notes in peer-reviewed journals, including The Journal of the History of Economic Thought, The American Journal of Economics and Sociology, and The Review of Austrian Economics.
+Murphy has also published several scholarly articles and notes in peer-reviewed journals, including The Journal of Private Enterprise, The Journal of the History of Economic Thought, The Independent Review, The American Journal of Economics and Sociology, and The Review of Austrian Economics.

 Roger Donway is a senior research fellow at the Institute for Energy Research (IER).
 Donway’s previous endeavors include a position as assistant editor at the Middle East Forum, managing editor of Orbis: A Journal of World Affairs, and editor of Navigator: An Objectivist Review of Politics and Culture.
 The Pulitzer Prize–winning historian Walter McDougall, after working closely with him for four years, said of Donway, “An editor of his experience, loyalty, high standards, and erudition is almost impossible to find nowadays.”
 Donway has published more than one hundred articles in philosophy, politics, economics, and the arts and is co-author of Laissez-Parler: Freedom in the Electronic Media (Social Philosophy and Policy Center, Bowling Green State University).
 He has also written a book-length manuscript, The Steelmasters, a history of steel technology told through the biographies of the men who created it.
 Most recently, Donway has been editing and performing research for Robert Bradley’s forthcoming trilogy on political capitalism, the first volume of which was published in 2009 by M & M Scrivener Press.
 Donway received a Bachelor’s degree in philosophy from Brown University where he also pursued graduate studies.